-I am a sociologist employed at Plymouth University in the southwest of England http://www.plymouth.ac.uk/staff/rcoomber.
-For over twenty-five years I have been researching illicit drug use and drug markets (my primary area of expertise).
-For around twelve years however (after seeing two young girls ‘gobbing’ in the street in south east London) I have wanted to undertake research into the meaning of spitting.
+I am a sociologist/criminologist employed at the University of Liverpool in the North West of England.
+For over thirty years I have been researching illicit drug use and drug markets (my primary area of expertise).
+Around fifteen years ago, however, (after seeing two young girls ‘gobbing’ in the street in South East London) I became interested in the meaning of spitting.
 These girls were not simply being ‘filthy’ or ‘disgusting’ (although that is how most would have seen them) they were showing ‘attitude’ and it was clearly normal ‘street’ behaviour for them and their immediate peers.
 The behaviour thus had meaning beyond its surface appearance.

-As a rule sociologists tend not to take the world at face value and while most people (in the West) may view public spitting as disgusting this is not how it is seen everywhere and looking at other cultures and environments is enlightening.
-My spitting trip around Asia is but one aspect of this research.
+As a rule, sociologists and critical criminologists tend not to take the world at face value and while most people (in the West) may view public spitting as disgusting this is not how it is seen everywhere and looking at other cultures and environments is enlightening.
+My spitting trip around Asia was but one aspect of this research.
 Spitting can have many embedded meanings: contempt; determination; insult; casual habit; aggression; territorial marking; the sealing of a deal and so on.
 I thus want to explore further how behaviour that many would consider simply a physical act is in fact shaped by culture, history, politics and individual circumstance.

 This blog is now a historical snapshot of cross-cultural rapid ethnographic research I carried out in early 2013.
 It is an example of observation, reflection, analysis and reporting ‘on the go’.
 The international spitting survey continues and an initial publication from the rapid ethnography can be found here: